Linhao-Qu/Linhao-Qu.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student of biomedical engineering in Shanghai Key Laboratory of Medical Imaging Computing and Computer Assisted Intervention, Digital Medical Research Center, School of Basic Medical Sciences, Fudan University, advised by Prof. Zhijian Song and Prof. Manning Wang.
-Before that, I received my B.S. degree from Ocean University of China in 2020.

-My research interests include medical image processing, information fusion and data mining. ([Google Scholar](https://scholar.google.com/citations?user=C8gTFhUAAAAJ&hl=zh-CN))
+I am currently a Ph.D. student in the Digital Medical Research Center, School of Basic Medical Science at Fudan University (also with the Shanghai Key Laboratory of Medical Imaging Computing and Computer Assisted Intervention), specializing in biomedical engineering.
+My research focuses on computational pathology, medical image processing, information fusion and data mining.
+I have published over 11 papers in internationally recognized academic conferences and journals, with seven of them as the first author.
+Additionally, I have served as a regular reviewer for reputable international conferences such as NeurIPS, AAAI, MICCAI, as well as journals including Information Fusion, IEEE TMM, and IEEE TCSVT.([Google Scholar](https://scholar.google.com/citations?user=C8gTFhUAAAAJ&hl=zh-CN))

 News
 ===
+* *06-24-23 One paper has been accepted by **MICCAI 2023** (top conference in Medical Image Processing, CCF-B) !*
 * *05-11-23 One paper has been accepted by **La radiologia medica** (IF=6.313) !*
 * *03-16-23 One paper has been accepted by **Expert Systems With Applications** (IF=8.665) !*
 * *12-02-22 One paper has been accepted by **Information Fusion** (top journal in Information Fusion IF=17.564) !*